BRYN4444/HitmanRoulette/README.md

 * **Other Fixes:**
   * Newly implemented icons differentiating Missions, Contracts, Escalations, etc. were displaying incorectly if you changed the Roulette Mode and navagated the history (Undo/Redo).
   * Purged a handful of duplicate Contracts Mode Target Images.
-* **Current Plans:**
-  * Slowly going through H1 & H2 to add/update Contract Mode Target images and find more Extra/Photo Objectives.
-Personal issues and other games got in the way of updates here for a while, sorry.

 ---